-Rex Veal regularly represents investors in CMBS, CDO and CLO transactions and servicers and special servicers in the servicing-related aspects of structured finance transactions, as well as the purchase and sale of servicing rights.
-Mr. Veal has significant experience in the restructuring, pooling and servicing of non-performing financial assets.
+Rex Veal has extensive experience representing investors in CMBS, CDO and CLO transactions and servicers and special servicers in the servicing-related aspects of structured finance transactions, as well as the purchase, sale and transfer of servicing rights.
+Rex also has significant experience in the restructuring non-performing financial assets.
 He represents investors in both initial and secondary market transactions as well as terminating securitization trusts.

-Prior to entering private practice, he held a number of senior positions with the Federal Deposit Insurance Corporation (FDIC) and the Resolution Trust Corporation (RTC), including Associate General Counsel for the FDIC and Special Counsel (General Counsel) to the RTC.
-Mr. Veal is active in industry groups including the Commercial Mortgage Securities Association and speaks frequently on the servicing aspects of structured finance transactions and the recovery of troubled assets.
+Prior to entering private practice, Rex held a number of senior positions with the Federal Deposit Insurance Corporation (FDIC) and the Resolution Trust Corporation (RTC), including Associate General Counsel for the FDIC and Special Counsel (General Counsel) to the RTC.
+He is active in industry groups including the Commercial Real Estate Finance Council.

-Mr. Veal was recognized in The Best Lawyers in America® for Banking and Finance Law and Securitization and Structured Finance Law in 2019 and the 12 years immediately preceding and again in 2020, 2021 and 2022 for Banking and Finance Law, Real Estate Law, and Securitization and Structured Finance Law.
+Rex was recognized in The Best Lawyers in America® for Banking and Finance Law and Securitization and Structured Finance Law in 2019 and the 12 years immediately preceding and again in 2020, 2021 and 2022 for Banking and Finance Law, Real Estate Law, and Securitization and Structured Finance Law.
 He was named a 2019 "Atlanta Lawyer of the Year" in the area of Securitization and Structured Finance Law by The Best Lawyers in America®.
-Mr. Veal is ranked nationally in the 2009 and 2010 editions of Chambers USA: America's Leading Lawyers for Business for Capital Markets and Securitization Law and was recognized in The International Who's Who of Business Lawyers for 2009.
-He has been listed in 2015 and the five years immediately preceding as a Georgia "Super Lawyer" in the area of Real Estate Law by Super Lawyers magazine.
-Mr. Veal is AV® rated by Martindale-Hubbell.*
+He is ranked nationally in the 2009 and 2010 editions of Chambers USA: America's Leading Lawyers for Business for Capital Markets and Securitization Law and was recognized in The International Who's Who of Business Lawyers for 2009.
+Rex has been listed in 2015 and the five years immediately preceding as a Georgia "Super Lawyer" in the area of Real Estate Law by Super Lawyers magazine.
+He is AV® rated by Martindale-Hubbell.*

 Assisted an investment advisory service company with its asset management agreement for a complex, multibillion dollar transaction involving a government assisted merger.
 As part of the transaction, the failing company's assets were placed in a special purpose vehicle either directly or via the creation of trusts.

 Represented over a dozen different investors in the acquisition of subordinate CMBS certificates in over 300 CMBS securitizations, including Freddie Mac K-Series transactions, conduit transactions and single asset/single borrower transactions.

-Represented collateral providers and collateral managers in over 10 commercial real estate collateral debt obligation transactions with an aggregate total of over $10 billion in assets.
+Represented collateral providers, collateral managers and special servicers in over 10 commercial real estate collateral debt obligation transactions with an aggregate total of over $10 billion in assets.

 Represented CMBS special servicer responsible for over $1 billion in total debt in large mall owner/operator bankruptcy and restructuring.

-Represented special servicer for CMBS trusts and collateralized debt obligation transactions with respect to restructuring and liquidating loans secured by hotels, office buildings and retail centers.
+Represented special servicers for CMBS trusts and collateralized debt obligation transactions with respect to restructuring and liquidating loans secured by hotels, office buildings and retail centers.